Iceland in January: Weather, What to Do, and Travel Tips

 Road Conditions

 Check road.is before every drive.
-Key seasonal notes:
+Key January notes:

-• Mountain passes: Can close temporarily after snowfall September–May
+• Mountain passes: Frequent temporary closures after snowfall

-• Winter tyres: Mandatory November 1–April 15 (fitted to all rental cars)
+• Winter tyres: Mandatory November 1–April 15 (all rental cars are fitted)

 What to Pack for January